2003 Bingöl earthquake

-The 2003 Bingöl earthquake hit eastern Turkey with a moment magnitude of 6.4 and a maximum Mercalli intensity of IX (Violent) on 1 May at 03:27 local time.
-The epicenter of this strike-slip earthquake was in Bingöl Province, 15 km north of Bingöl.
-At least 177 people were killed, and 625 buildings collapsed or suffered heavy damage in the affected region.
+An earthquake hit eastern Turkey with a moment magnitude of 6.4 and a maximum Mercalli intensity of IX (Violent) on 1 May 2003 at 03:27 local time.
+The epicenter of this strike-slip earthquake was in Bingöl Province, 15 km north of the city of Bingöl.
+At least 177 people were killed and 3,305 buildings collapsed or suffered heavy damage in the affected region.
 Eighty-four of the fatalities occurred when a dormitory block collapsed in a boarding school in Celtiksuyu.

 Tectonic setting

-Most of Turkey lies on the Anatolian Plate, which is being forced westwards by the collision between the Arabian Plate and the Eurasian Plate.
+Most of Turkey lies on the Anatolian Plate, which is being forced westwards by the collision between the Arabian plate and the Eurasian plate.
 This westward movement is accommodated by two large strike-slip fault zones, the west–east trending right lateral North Anatolian Fault in the north of the country and the SW-NE trending left lateral East Anatolian Fault towards the south-east.
 Movement on these two faults have been responsible for many large and damaging earthquakes historically.

 Earthquake

 The earthquake occurred on May 1, 2003, with a depth of 15 km (9.3 mi).
 It was a strike-slip event, lasting about 17 seconds with a magnitude of 6.4.
 It occurred at 3:27 am local time.
 The strike-slip fault responsible was not the East Anatolian Fault; it ruptured a right-lateral strike-slip fault perpendicular to the East Anatolian Fault.

+Numerous seismically induced ground deformations, displacements and ruptures were observed in the epicentral area.
+According to these observations, a few surface ruptures were located between the villages of Hanoçayırı and Sudüğünü, with a vertical drop of 40-65 cm observed at a nearby field.
+By 8 May, there were over 6,700 aftershocks, including 1,962 on the day of the mainshock.